-An effective approach after asking "Should we expand, contract, or remain about the same?" is to ask students, "What are some ways to do that?"
-It is helpful to note that corporate-level strategies add or subtract businesses (SBUs/SSUs) and division-level strategies expand, contract, or maintain current businesses.

-- 1. Diversification. - a.
+- B. An effective approach after asking "Should we expand, contract, or remain about the same?" is to ask students, "What are some ways to do that?"
+It is helpful to note that corporate-level strategies add or subtract businesses (SBUs/SSUs) and division-level strategies expand, contract, or maintain current businesses. - C. The adaptive expansion of scope strategies.
+Learning Objective 5 - 1.
+Diversification enter new markets with new products/services. - a.
 Related or concentric diversification an organization chooses to enter a market that is similar or related to its present operations.
-(Refer to Exhibit 6-6 and 6-7 for examples of related and unrelated diversification.) - b.
+(Refer to Exhibit 6-6 and 6-7 for examples of related and unrelated diversification.)

+- b.
 Unrelated or conglomerate diversification an organization enters a market that is unlike its present operations.
-(Perspective 6-1 illustrates some problems with unrelated diversification.)

-- 2. Vertical integration - often confused with diversification.
+(Perspective 6-3 illustrates some problems with unrelated diversification.) - 2.
+Vertical integration often confused with diversification.
 Indeed, the health care literature often uses the terms interchangeably especially when discussing alliances, networks, and health care systems.
 We have used the intent of the strategy to distinguish between the two because the intent of the strategy will place different demands on the organization.
 If the intent is to control patient flow (provide feeder units), it is vertical integration.
 If the intent is to expand into new markets, the strategy is diversification.
 Control of patient flow will rely on the rationales and demands of vertical integration; growth in new markets will rely on the rationales and demands of diversification.
-(Exhibit 6-8 provides the patterns of vertical integration among health care organizations.)
-(Perspective 6-2 suggests that when creating a vertically integrated network all the pieces must fit together.)

-- a.
-Forward integration (downstream).

-- b.
-Backward integration (upstream).

-- 3. Market development used to enter new markets with present products or services.

-- a.
-Geographic (new city or area).

-- b.
-Segmentation (new customer group).

-- c.
-Market driven or focused factory (Refer to Perspective 6-3 for the "rules" of the focused factory).

-- 4. Product development the introduction of new products to present markets (geographic and segments).

-- a.
-Expand the product line (new services).

-- b.
-Product enhancements (changes to current products).

-- 5. Penetration an attempt to better serve current markets with current products or services.

-- a.
-Promotion.

-- b.
-Channels of distribution.

-- c.
-Pricing.
+(Exhibit 6-8 provides the patterns of vertical integration among health care organizations.) - a.
+Forward integration (downstream) toward the consumer. - b.
+Backward integration (upstream) away from the consumer. - 3.
+Market development used to enter new markets with present products or services. - a.
+Geographic (new city or area). - b.
+Segmentation (new customer group). - c.
+Market driven or focused factory (refer to Perspective 6-4 for the "rules" of the focused factory). - 4.
+Product development the introduction of new products to present markets (geographic and segments). - a.
+Expand the product line (new services). - b.
+Product enhancements (changes to current products). - 5.
+Penetration an attempt to better serve current markets with current products or services. - a.
+Promotion is increased. - b.
+Channels of distribution are expanded. - c.
+Pricing is reduced or maintained as others increase prices. - D. The adaptive contraction of scope strategies.
+Note: Exhibit 6-11 shows the rationale and relative risk of each of the adaptive contraction strategies.
+It can be used along with Exhibits 6-4 and 6-20.
+Learning Objective 5